Japanese poetry: Nanboku-chō period

 The Nanboku-chō period (1334–1392) is also known as the "Northern and Southern Courts period".
 Poetic movements included Renga developments, such as the publication of the Tsukubashū – the first imperial anthology of renga, in about 1356.
 There were various Renga poets, critics and theories, such as the development of shikimoku (renga rules) and Sōgi.
 Haikai no renga appears – as a parody of renga Shinseninutusukbashu.
 Noh play and poetry began to develop.
 There was influence from waka and other poetry, and Noh play reading as verse.

+Renga

-RengaRenga is a collaborative verse form between two or more poets.
+Renga is a collaborative verse form between two or more poets.
 Tsukubashū, the first imperial anthology of renga, was published in about 1356.
 This lent imperial prestige to this form of verse.